-Congratulations on being awarded a grant from Essex Community Foundation, you join the thousands of groups, supported by ECF who are making a real difference in their communities.
-ECF has developed this information and guidance to help you effectively manage your grant.
-Please do contact us if you have any questions.
+Congratulations on being awarded a grant from Essex Community Foundation, you join the thousands of groups supported by ECF who are making a real difference in their communities.
+ECF has developed the below information and guidance to help you effectively manage your grant.
+Please do contact the grants team if you have any questions.

 You agreed to manage the grant under our terms and conditions which were included in Part B of your application.
 You must deliver your grant in accordance with these T&Cs and take into account any additional grant conditions as outlined in your grant offer letter.
 Please also ensure you note the date that the end of grant report is due.
 Details of your end of grant report will be emailed to you shortly after the grant offer letter has been issued.
 You should also ensure that you have the appropriate system in place to capture the relevant information required in this report, including evidence of spend.

 For multi-year awards you will be required to report on a regular basis as well as at the end of the grant period.